ecastillot/UTDQuake/README.md

 # Versions

 ## Development
+- 0.0.4:
+    - clients:
+        - utd: (from FDSN):
+            - get_custom_stations: Retrieve custom station information and optionally save it to a CSV file.
 - 0.0.3:
     - clients:
         - local: (from SDS) : Allow to upload local data from obspy easily